 If you take out a Federal Direct Loan, you should not pay tuition fee yourself, as the UvA will deduct your tuition fee from your loan amount.
 To do so, you need to complete both your loan application and your enrolment with UvA before 20 August.

 To complete the payment part of your enrolment:

 - If you have an IBAN: complete your enrolment with the UvA by authorizing the payment option of direct debit in Studielink.

-- If you do not have your IBAN yet: complete your enrolment with the UvA by selecting the option 'other payment method' in Studielink and contacting the Central Student Service Desk for further instructions, before 10 August.
+- If you do not have your IBAN yet: complete your enrolment with the UvA by selecting the option 'other payment method' in Studielink and contacting the Financial Aid Office for further instructions, before 10 August.

 A completed loan application will override the option you have selected in Studielink.